 In the early 16th century, Martin Luther is said to have decorated a small Christmas Tree with candles, to show his children how the stars twinkled through the dark night.
 In Austria & Germany during the seventeenth and eighteenth centuries, the tops of evergreens were cut and hung upside down in a living room corner.
 They were decorated with apples, nuts and strips of red paper.

 The first record of Christmas trees in America was for children in the German Moravian Church's settlement in Bethlehem, Pennsylvania, Christmas 1747.
-Actual trees were not decorated, but wooden pyramids covered with evergreen branches were decorated with candles.
+Texas A and M Extension says actual trees were not decorated, but wooden pyramids covered with evergreen branches were decorated with candles.

 The custom of the Christmas tree was introduced in the United States during the War of Independence by Hessian troops.
 An early account tells of a Christmas tree set up by American soldiers at Fort Dearborn, Illinois, the site of Chicago, in 1804.
 Most other early accounts in the United States were among the German settlers in eastern Pennsylvania.
 Just as the first trees introduced into Britain did not immediately take off, the early trees introduced into America by the Hessian soldiers were not recorded in any particular quantity.
 Even so, it is known that the Pennsylvanian German settlements had community trees as early as 1747.